skewat/marketnext/README.md

-## Modification done on original SKEWAT
+## Modification done on original - testing
 ## NSE OI VISUALIZER & STRATEGY-BUILDER

 A simple React application inspired by [Sensibull](https://www.sensibull.com/), that visualizes real-time Open Interest data and Option Strategy Profit and Loss (WIP) for Indian Benchmark Indices and F&O stocks.
 The app fetches data from NSE API to show OI bar plots and Strategy Payoff line plots.
 The data is auto-updated at 3-minute intervals.
 Frontend is made with React, Material UI, Redux and D3.
 Backend is made with NodeJS.
 (Note: The app is work in progress).